28 Facts That Will Overwhelm You with 1990s Nostalgia

 First debuting on grocery store shelves in 1983, Fruit Roll-Ups were one of the most desired treats in the 1990s, by kids and adults alike.
 During that time, the sweet-and-sour treats also featured temporary tattoos for the tongue—a trend that was incredibly popular for a short time.
 According to the poll conducted by Sunglass Warehouse, the Fruit Roll-Up was the most popular snack in 1995, though sales eventually waned due to a 2011 lawsuit over the misleading marketing on the boxes of the product, claiming that they contained fruit and thus were healthy.
 (They're not.)

 Barbie Dream House was the best-selling toy in 1999.

-Since Barbie first debuted in America in 1959, girls all across the country have lived out their dreams through the doll, whether she's dressing her to the nines or outfitting her decadent home—which is known as the Dream Home.
+Since Barbie first debuted in America in 1959, kids all across the country have lived out their dreams through the doll, whether she's dressing her to the nines or outfitting her decadent home—which is known as the Dream Home.
 Not only could girls in the '90s get Barbie her very own house, but they could purchase home furnishings to complement her new digs.
 Contributors to the Sunglass Warehouse poll voted this toy as the most popular in 1999.

 In 1999, Bill Gates was already worth $90 billion.

-According to Forbes magazine, the creator of Microsoft was already worth $90 billion, making him the richest person in the world— an impressive feat considering that the Microsoft brand had only been around for a little over two decades.
+According to Forbes magazine, the creator of Microsoft was already worth $90 billion, making him the richest person in the world—an impressive feat considering that the Microsoft brand had only been around for a little over two decades.
 Years later, his net worth hasn't changed—though Jeff Bezos of Amazon now holds the title of richest person in the world.

 The minimum wage was $4.25.